10 things you can do to help your child overcome their fear of dogs

 If your child’s fear of dogs is causing them significant distress, or interfering with their ability to enjoy a normal life, don’t be afraid to ask for help.

 If you're not an anxiety expert and don't have access to well-trained therapy dogs, then helping a child overcome cynophobia can be extremely challenging.
-If you don't feel like your child's fear is getting any better, then book a Discovery Session and let us make a plan to help them overcome their phobia.
+If you don't feel like your child's fear is getting any better, then book a Roadmap Session and let us make a plan to help them overcome their phobia.

 Steer clear of unscientific treatment approaches that have no evidence to support their effectiveness, will waste your time and money, and can potentially do harm.